Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_distribution_repository/__brick__/README.md

 ### Preparing The Credentials

 Within the generated content, there are two directories each containing platform specific files for signing and distribution of the app.
-Out of the box things are configured to work with default names, so make sure you rename your files to match the names described below.
+The scripts are pre-configured to function with a set of default values.
+Please make sure the file names are matching the ones described below.

 Within the `android` directory, make sure you have the following files:
 - [`android.jks`][keystore_creation_android]: keystore file used for signing the android app